easy-financial/.github/profile/README.md

 - Ask for help
 - Delete account

+### The B2B2C strategy is coming...

 <details>
       <summary> <h2>Usage</h2> </summary>

 1. To start using the solution:
-     - Start a conversation in whatsapp with us, you can start with an "hello".
+     - Start a conversation in [whatsapp](https://wa.me/553171590084) with us, you can start with an "hello".
 2. Register yourself:
      - We need to inform just your name (how you like to be called) and your birthday date
 3. Annotate your first purchase, like: